-Students focus on skills aimed at establishing and managing positive relationships, such as cooperation and active listening, and further refine their social and collaborative work skills.
+In Year 6, students focus on skills aimed at establishing and managing positive relationships, such as cooperation and active listening.
 They are provided with opportunities to develop skills in accessing credible information and continue to explore ways they can manage negative health influences and pursue a healthy lifestyle.